chrisdail/talk-good-code/slides.md

 - Classes should also **Do One Thing**
 - Single Level of Abstraction
 - Properties and functions follow the "theme" of the class
-- Avoid "junk Drawer" classes the mix unrelated things
+- Avoid "Junk Drawer" classes the mix unrelated things

 ---